LhaseParth2610/EduliteOS/README.md

 # 🐧 EduLite OS

-**EduLite OS** is a lightweight, Debian-based Linux operating system tailored for educational use, especially on **low-end hardware (≤1GB RAM)**.
-It comes pre-installed with essential offline learning tools, teacher dashboards, and Python educational apps — all optimized for speed and simplicity.
+**EduLite OS** is a lightweight, ubuntu-based Linux operating system tailored for educational use, especially on **low-end hardware (≤2GB RAM)**.
+It comes pre-installed with essential offline learning tools, teacher dashboards, Kolibri, and Python educational apps — all optimized for speed and simplicity.

 ---

 ## ✨ Features

 - 🚀 **Runs on Low-End PCs** (≤2GB RAM)
-- 🎓 **Offline Learning Tools** (No internet required)
+- 🎓 **Offline Learning Tools** including **Kolibri**
 - 🐍 **Custom Python Apps** for interactive learning
 - 💡 **Simple, Colorful UI** using LXQt
-- ⚡ **Optimized with ZRAM** and minimal services
+- ⚡ **Optimized with ZRAM** and minimal background services

 ---